Advertisement

 Power lines in Fort St. John (Energeticcity.ca file photo)

-TAYLOR, B.C. — BC Hydro reported a power outage which left 1,050 customers off the grid in Taylor.
+TAYLOR, B.C. — BC Hydro has reported a power outage which left 1,050 customers off the grid in Taylor.

 The outage, which the power company says was caused by a motor vehicle incident, was reported at 10:30 a.m. on Monday, February 16th.

-It affected two areas: 924 customers south of Baldonnel Road, and north of the Taylor Flats subdivision, and 126 customers north of Big Bam Road.
+It affected two areas: 924 customers south of Baldonnel Road and north of the Taylor Flats subdivision, and 126 customers north of Big Bam Road.

 Advertisement

-Keep Up with Local News
+Local News Straight

 Report a typo or an error